fish-shell/fish-shell/printf/README.md

 fish-printf can output to an `std::fmt::Write` object, or return a string.

 For reasons related to fish-shell, fish-printf has a feature "widestring" which uses the [widestring](https://crates.io/crates/widestring) crate.
 This is off by default.
+If enabled, run `cargo add widestring` to add the widestring crate.

 ### Examples